daschablume/sweden-repr/README.md

-# Code for framing extraction about Sweden from data
+# Extraction of narratives about Sweden from media outlets